Why Does Magma Rise In The Mantle

 Buoyancy: The Driving Force

 The fundamental principle behind magma ascent is buoyancy.
-This concept, familiar from everyday experience, dictates that an object immersed in a fluid will experience an upward force equal to the weight of the fluid it displaces.
+And this concept, familiar from everyday experience, dictates that an object immersed in a fluid will experience an upward force equal to the weight of the fluid it displaces.
 In the case of magma, this means that a pocket of molten rock surrounded by solid mantle will be pushed upwards if it is less dense than the surrounding material.

 The density difference between magma and the mantle is primarily due to two factors: